dgiantsidi/zfs-docs/zfs-code-walkthrough.md

 -  `metaslab_sync` all dirty metaslabs are synced; all dirty blocks from `ms_alloctree` and `ms_freetree` for the current (syncing) txg are written to the associated `space map`.

+# Random notes (to be organized)

+Everything in ZFS (compression, encryption, checksum, dedup, etc) works over logical blocks (dataset recordsize, zvol volblocksize, etc), each pointed by a block pointer, actually including the checksum, compression and encryption parameters, etc.